Breast Thermography + Ultrasound

 Sprain / Strain

 X-Ray, C.T., Ultrasound and M.R.I are all tests of 'anatomy' that measure the structures of your body whereas thermography is unique in its capability to show the physiological change and metabolic processes occurring in the body.
 Although many people associate thermography as a breast screening, images can be taken of the entire body or just regions of interest.
-The digitized images are stored on a computer and are sent electronically to a medical doctor certified in thermal interpretations, for analysis and report.
+The digitized images are stored on a computer and are sent electronically for interpretations, analysis and report.
 Your report is sent directly to you and to any healthcare professionals requested.

 Thermography for Breast Cancer Prevention